Laulasi Island

-Laulasi island is an artificial island in the Langa Langa Lagoon, South of Auki on the island of Malaita in the Solomon Islands.
+Laulasi island is an artificial island in the Langa Langa Lagoon, South of Auki on the island of Malaita in Solomon Islands.
 It is believed that hostilities among the inlanders of Malaita forced some people into the lagoon where over time they built their islands on sandbars after diving for coral.
 The religion of the island was based on prayers and offerings to the ghosts of dead ancestors, mediated by priests who kept their skulls and relics in tabu houses.
 Some ancestors were incarnated as sharks which protected their descendants.
 Langalanga is also the main source of the shell money now made in Solomon Islands.

 History

 In Malaita legend, the first settlement on the island began around 3,000 BC at a place called Siale.
 The first places in the Malaita area to be settled were Dukwasi (Kwara'ae speaking people), and the Asi (man-made islands) namely: Aoke, Kaloka and Rarata in Langa Langa lagoon, Laulasi, Alite Koalia and Gwa'ata – Ta'alulolo.

 It is also believed the early settlers originated from Mt.
 Kolovrat (Alasa'a), the highest peak on the main Malaita Island.
 The early settlers were believed to be castaways from the Alasa'a community.
 Some said they chose not to return to Alasa´a because of the distance.
 It is an approximately two days walk.
 And the main reason why they came is to fish and in search for other sea foods in the island of Launasi meaning I'm stuck now known as Laulasi.
 From then they named the island Launasi in relation to the expression.

 After they had settled, other people began to arrive from different parts of Malaita and outside to settle in the Langalanga lagoon.
 They came from Small Malaita, Florida (Ngella), some came from the northern part of Guadalcanal believed to be from Longuvalasi area and others from the northern region of Malaita.
 Through inter-marriages, their descendants spread to the whole of the Langalanga lagoon.
 Certain cultural features or Tambu House (Place of the first settlements) are still preserved which attest to the settlement patterns that were made.